monk-io/docs/docs/comparison.md

 ## Kubernetes

-Plain and simple, Monk was built to be the next-gen Kubernetes alternative.
-We realized that with K8s's power came great complexity and overhead, so we went ahead and built something simpler but no less powerful.
-In fact, we built Monk to make our own lives easier in our previous startup, which dealt with a lot of decentralized applications (where staying lean and flexible is key).
+Monk was built to be the next-gen Kubernetes alternative.
+We realized that with K8s's power came great complexity and overhead, so we built something simpler but just as powerful.
+In fact, we built Monk to make our own lives easier with a startup that dealt with a lot of decentralized applications (where staying lean and flexible is key).

 Both Monk and Kubernetes orchestrate containers, provision workloads and reduce hardware footprint.
-However, Kubernetes being a monumental solution, it requires highly specialized engineers and a sophisticated DevOps setup.
-Monk bypasses this complexity by abstracting the vast majority of orchestration and infrastructure-side operations into an efficient single workflow:
+However, Kubernetes being a monumental solution, requires highly specialized engineers and a sophisticated DevOps setup.
+Monk bypasses this complexity by abstracting the vast majority of orchestration and infrastructure-side operations into an efficient single workflow.

 -   **Fast onboarding**: familiar YAML, easy to customize templates and a logic mimicking `docker-compose` make it easy to deploy your first app with Monk in less than 2 hours.